astro648/astronomerayaan/README.md

 ### Glad to see you here!
 Hello!
 How are you?
 I am Ayaan, and I am a student.
 I have been learning about tech/computers/programming for the last 5 years.
 My goal for the future is to help the world in any way possible.
 I have a YouTube channel and some other stuff.
 There are some accounts linked above, and some languages and tools that I know in the Languages and Tools section but some are missing because the Profilinator (credits to profilinator.rishav.dev) doesn't support it.
+I am also an admin and very active player for the Creeper Realms SMP.
 The YouTube channel is linked to the twitter and there are a couple tools and languages that I know (such as Kali Linux, XML, DialogFlow, and some others) which aren't listed.
 Thanks for visiting! (more stats below)

 <br/>